cqfn/broken-xml/README.md

 <details>
   <summary><b>Swapped opening and closing tags</b></summary><br>

-Obviously **Broken XXML** does not care if names in opening and closing tags of elements match:
+Obviously **Broken XML** does not care if names in opening and closing tags of elements match:

 ```xml
 <elm1>